Client: BAE Systems

 The works were successfully completed over an extended period and accommodated frequently changing vessel schedules.
 A collaborative approach with the in-house blasting and painting team was key to ensuring programme milestones were met.

-Throughout the project best practice and innovation were applied, sharing safety, time and cost benefits with the client.
+Throughout the project best practice and innovation were applied, sharing safety, time and cost benefits with BAE Systems.
 Examples include: